elalienx/scoutr/documentation/schema.md

 | 👨🏻 Candidates  | Stores details of all candidates, with the foreign key `assignment_id` linking each candidate to its corresponding assignment. |
 | 📈 Error logs  | Records encountered errors during candidate parsing processes.                                                                 |

+**⚠️ Note:**

+Candidates may be stored in multiple assignments, as it is common practice to present them to multiple companies.
+Each one with different notes, rating and contact depending on the client.

 ## 💼 Assignments

 | Key                  | Type   | Description                                        |